caiettia/Thesis-Project/README.md

 function, while the final layer has a linear activation function.
 The reason this final layer is composed of one neuron is because this is the output layer, and is necessary since we are utilizing this NN for a regression task!

-The NN is then compiled with the ADAM optimizer, and finally fit with the training data.
+The NN is then compiled with the ADAM optimizer, and adaptive version of gradient descent, and finally fit with the training data.
 We can see the model fit below:

 ![nn_plot](https://raw.githubusercontent.com/caiettia/Thesis-Project/main/nn_plot.png)

+Visually, we can see the model is fit well with the trend of the data.
 Finally, we can get a good quantification of the model performance through a k=10 KFold.
-From this, we see an MAE of $3,895.27.
+From this, we see an MAE of $4,165.50.

 # Final Regressor Evaluation
 To visually see how each regressor is fit to the data, we are able to plot the regressors ontop of eachother as well as seperately to visualize how the models fit the data.